Orpheus and Fast Talking

 So, how does Orpheus maintain intelligibility at the fastest speaking rates?

 Orpheus has design features at all levels to do this.
-For instance:
+For example:

-- Synthesizers like Orpheus do not have a physical restraint on the speed of transition
+- Unlike natural voices, Orpheus synthetic voices have no restraint on the speed

-between the speech sounds.
-They have no articulators to move.
-So, as well as speeding up the sounds
+of transition from one speech sound to the next.
+So, as well as speeding up the sounds by

-by making them shorter, Orpheus speeds the transitions at unnaturally fast talking rates.
+making them shorter, Orpheus can speed up the transitions between many sounds when talking

-- The Orpheus formant synthesizer has features, special to it, that prevent the production
+- The Orpheus formant synthesizer has its own special features that stop the spurious

-of unnatural spurious 'transient' sounds that are not part of the speech at all, but that can
+transient sounds that are not part of the speech, but that can plague other TTS engines

-- Other features like the skim reading function allow fast talking voices to read out
+- Other great features like the skim reading function allow fast talking voices to read out

 just the important words in a phrase.